greatji/tidb/docs/design/TEMPLATE.md

 -->

 ## Background
+For knob tuning, the challenges are three folds.
+(1) DBAs cannot tune a lot of database instances on different environments (e.g., different database vendors).
+(2) Traditional machine-learning methods either cannot find good configurations or rely on a lot of high-quality training examples which are rather hard to obtain.
+(3) they only support coarse-grained tuning (e.g., workload-level tuning) but cannot provide fine-grained tuning (e.g., query-level tuning).
+For Query Optimization, ...
 <!--
 An introduction of the necessary background and the problem being solved by the proposed change:
 - The drawback of the current feature and the corresponding use case